ldcas-uc3m/TFM/parts/state_of_the_art.typ

-As mentioned in @subsec:interrupt-handling, the RISC-V-32 ISA defines different privilege modes that determine the level of access and control a process has over the system's resources levels, in particular, access to _Control Status Registers_ (CSRs), the privileged instruction set, and privileged ISA extensions.
-The ISA defines three levels: User/Application (U), Supervisor (S), and Machine (M), allowing implementations to provide one, two, or three of them
+As mentioned in @subsec:interrupt-handling, the RISC-V-32 ISA defines different privilege modes that determine the level of access and control a process has over the system's resources levels, in particular, access to _Control Status Registers_ (CSRs)#footnote[The set of instructions to control CSRs is provided in the _Zicsr_ extension @RISCVUnprivileged[chap.
+7].], the privileged instruction set, and privileged ISA extensions.
+The ISA defines three levels:
-#footnote[There are only three supported combinations: M-level, M-level and
+User/Application (U), Supervisor (S), and Machine (M), allowing implementations to provide one, two, or three of them #footnote[There are only three supported
-  U-level, or all three.].
-M-level is the highest privilege level, while U-level is intended for conventional applications and S-level for operating systems
+  combinations: M-level, M-level and U-level, or all three.].
+M-level is the highest privilege level, while U-level is intended for conventional applications and S-level for operating systems @RISCVPrivileged[chap.
-@RISCVPrivileged[chap.
 1.2] @Bulić2024[chap.
   2.5.1].

 // CSRs